sabbir-rupom/akaash-rest-api/README.md

 Server constant class definitions in `app/const` directory

 The *ResultCode* class is defined to modify messages from exception class with appropriate result-code and http-status-code for clients

-### Why use this?

-REST or RESTful APIs used in distributed client/server interaction, like mobile application to server communication.
-If the REST structure in server is light and robust, it can generate response fast and authentic client can retrieve the desired data quickly and process accordingly.
-And user always love to use those server dependant application which can show respective data without delay.
-I have tried my best to implement as much essential feature as possible without making the overall structure *complex* to understand.

-And this template is for those developers, who loves PHP.
-And a microframework is always faster than normal MVC framework like laravel, codeigniter etc.

-You can follow my presentation slide on '[RESTApi Design & Develop](https://www.slideshare.net/rpm_ruoma/restapi-design-develop)'.
-I have tried to implement many features in this project mentioned in my slide tutorial, and I will continue working on this more ...

 ## Development Guide